Frequently Asked Questions

-How do I request a room?
-How can a family stay at the House?
+How long do families usually stay at the Seattle House?

-What does it cost to stay at the Ronald McDonald House?
+What makes a family eligible to stay at Ronald McDonald House?

 What security measures are taken to ensure the safety of families?